9 Healthy, Fun Kid

 recipe!

-Vegetables.
-I know what you're
+- Vegetables.
+I know what

-truevegetables are usually the diciest component of kid cuisine.
-But it's
+It's truevegetables are usually the diciest component of kid cuisine.
+But

-vegetables.
-If you take them to the farmers market and let them pick out the
+preparation of the vegetables.
+If you take them to the farmers market and let

-vegetables, learn about how they're grown, etc., you're more likely to get more
+them pick out the vegetables, learn about how they're grown, etc., you're more

-buy-in back home when it's time to eat the vegetables.
-You can also give them
+likely to get more buy-in back home when it's time to eat the vegetables.
+You

-choices like celery sticks or baby carrots.
-But don't use dessert as a
+can also give them choices like celery sticks or baby carrots.
+But don't use

-plate to make faces or something more decorative and fun.
+on a plate to make faces or something more decorative and fun.
 You can also try

 serving veggies with a low-fat yogurt or cottage-cheese dip.